11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 • "if only I would have accepted all his drug/alcohol use, we'd have a happy relationship."

-Like many obsessive thoughts-- "If only…" thinking is often irrational, and shame-based.
+Like many obsessive thoughts-- "If only…" thinking is often irrational and shame-based.

 So do this:

-2. Write your thoughts and feelings that come up while reflecting on your list of "if only" thoughts?
+2. Write your thoughts and feelings that come up while reflecting on your list of "if only" thoughts.

 3. Now, journal/write on the following questions:

 Is it really true that if you were to go back and fulfill or change your "If only" thoughts, things would actually be different- or that he/she would have been different (better partner, lover, best friend, etc.)?
-Explain for each thought you have on your list.
+Explain each thought you have on your list.

 * Be brutally honest with yourself in your answers.
 And consider getting a trusting friend's perspective on these questions- this can also be quite helpful.